isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 ##### _Stage C – Authorisation of the proposed mitigation activity_

 The project applicant submits an authorisation application and the validation report of the proposed mitigation activity to the Joint Committee.
+Please note that the submission should be made within the assurance period of the LOS.
+After the assurance period, NEA reserves the right to withdraw the LOS if there are changes to Singapore's environmental integrity (EI) requirements that affect the project.

 The Joint Committee will assess the proposed activity and inform the project applicant of the outcome.